Hurence/logisland/logisland-documentation/tutorials/kubernetes1.rst

 1 - Setting up Elasticsearch cluster on Kubernetes
 --------------------------------------------------

-The main aim of this series of blog posts will be make notes for myself as I try to learn kubernetes and for anyone in the same position.

-In this blog post, I will just concentrate on useful Kubernetes getting started resources, commands, and also with an aim of creating a single node Elasticsearch cluster.

 Getting Started
 """""""""""""""
-I found the most helpful resource for me was the Kubernetes official website for starting to learn kubernetes.
-Head over to the Interactive Tutorials section of the website and spend time going through all 6 modules to cover the basics.
-It should only take you 1 - 2 hours.
-You won’t have to install anything to try it out.

-The next step I took was followed the Hello Minikube tutorial.
-This helped me to get minikube and kubectl commands installed.
-(Minikube is the local development Kubernetes environment and kubectl is the command line interface used to interact with Kubernetest cluster).
+I would highly recommend to follow the Hello Minikube tutorial for thos who don't have any background with Kubernetes.
+This will help to get minikube and kubectl commands installed.
+(Minikube is the local development Kubernetes environment and kubectl is the command line interface used to interact with Kubernetes cluster).

 Shaving the Yak!
 """"""""""""""""